adomokos/climb_that_mountain/blog/2018/01/haskell_to_mysql_via_yeshql_part_3.md

 3 examples, 1 failure
 ```

-The database is protecting itself from incorrect state, a User record won't be saved with an `id` that does not match a record in the `clients` table.
-This exception is justified, although, it could be handled better with a Maybe type, but that's not the point right now.
+The database is protecting itself from an incorrect state, a User record won't be saved with an `id` that does not match a record in the `clients` table.
+This exception is justified, although, it could be handled better with a Maybe type, that's not the point right now.
 Let's just expect this exception for now to see a proper test failure.

 Change the test like this: